tomviering/Github-Capstone/lessons/07_Managing_conflicts_GitHub_Desktop.md

 An example will help illustrate the most likely way conflicts can emerge, and how to deal with them.

-Let's add a change to our remote GitHub repository to main documentation `README.md` file.
-Let's add an attribution under the main header:
+Let's add a change to our remote GitHub repository to the main documentation `README.md` file.
+We'll add a project description.
+Under the line "This is such a great project.", add the following:

 ```
-Made with materials devleoped in part by the HBC training team
+This project analyzes football player wages using machine learning techniques.
 ```

 <p align="center">